YujinGaya/love/README.md

 ## Post Love

-make `{timestamp}.json` file in /loves folder and write something like this
+Make `{timestamp}.json` file in /loves folder and write something like this

 ``` json
 {